MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-supported-operating-systems.md

 ### Android

-Microsoft Edge for Android can be installed on tablets and phones that meet the following criteria: devices running Android KitKat 4.4 or later with an ARM-based processor.
+Microsoft Edge for Android can be installed on tablets and phones that meet the following criteria: devices running Android 8.0 or later with an ARM-based processor.

 ### Apple Silicon Macs